getbeyondpay/docs/source/index.html.md

 <ResponseCode>D0</ResponseCode>
 ```

-- INLIST = The query will look for data where the stored data matches one of the comma-delimited entries in the data provided in the filter parameter.

 > Returns only those transactions that were declined with <a href="#gateway-message-codes">Gateway Message</a> code D01:

 ```xml
 <ResponseCode>D01</ResponseCode>
 ```

-- N/A = The parameter is either a Boolean parameter or does not affect the data filtering process.

 > Returns only those transactions that were declined with <a href="#gateway-message-codes">Gateway Message</a> code D01: